Go Ad-Free

 Treating Hypothyroidism Symptoms:

 Q. I’ve been on Armour thyroid for 35 years.
-Back then, I had all the typical signs of hypothyroidism: terrible fatigue, dry skin and trouble staying awake.
+Back when I was first diagnosed, I had all the typical signs of hypothyroidism: terrible fatigue, dry skin and trouble staying awake.
 I always felt like I was freezing.

 At first, my physician prescribed Synthroid [levothyroxine, aka T4].
 When it had almost no effect, he switched me to Armour thyroid.
 It was like I became alive again.
 Both T3 and T4 thyroid hormones have been in the range ever since, and I am active and awake.
 Have other people reported the same benefit?